Fifth Grade Math & Science Teacher, Lower School STEM Team

 Known and loved for his kind smile, warm demeanor, and nothing-is-impossible attitude, Brett arrived at Aspen Country Day School in 2002.
-With four years away to teach in Chile, he has taught almost every subject area at school, having served as a Spanish and science teacher, Outdoor Ed assistant director, math coordinator, and now Fifth Grade homeroom/math and science teacher.
-Brett also drives a school bus, traveling daily from Carbondale, where he lives with his wife, a former ACDS teacher, and their three daughters.
-He has a BA in biochemistry and environmental studies from Iowa State University and a MS in education from Buffalo State University.
+He has taught Spanish and science, worked as a math coordinator and Outdoor Ed assistant director, and he’s currently a Fifth Grade homeroom/math and science teacher.
+He also spent four years teaching in Chile.
+Brett drives a school bus daily from Carbondale, where he lives with his wife, a former ACDS teacher, and their three daughters.
+He has a Bachelor of Arts in Biochemistry and Environmental Studies from Iowa State University, and a Master’s Degree in Education from Buffalo State University.

 What three items are essential to you?

 Water bottle, coffee, and sunglasses.
 Sunglasses rather than my regular glasses, because sunglasses mean that I’m outside, and that’s my favorite place to be.

 Three guests for your dream dinner party?

 Definitely Neil Young, one of my all-time favorite musicians.
 Also Edward Abbey, who wrote about the American Southwest.
 And then of course, since I’m a science teacher, Einstein.
 I would like to get his sense about schooling, because I know that he didn’t have a great career as a young student.
 And it’s surprising that someone so smart would have such a hard time with education.
 What it was that didn’t work for him, and what did work?
 I want to know so that we can continue to cultivate bright young minds.